 Step 3: Analyze Your Mistakes

 This is the most critical part of the review process, and it’s particularly important for AP Biology.
 There’s a lot of material to learn, and you don’t want to waste time going over concepts that you already have down.
 Comb through your mistakes on the diagnostic test to see where the most errors happened and why.
-Did your problems center more around knowledge of background information or your ability to analyze the scenarios presented to you on the test (you knew the information, but you couldn’t get the question because it confused you)?
+Did your problems center more around lack of knowledge of background information or difficulty analyzing the scenarios presented to you on the test (you knew the information, but you couldn’t get the question because it confused you)?

 You will most likely have a little of each type of problem, but if one is more prevalent than the other, you should take that into account for your studying strategy.
 For example, it wouldn’t be a good idea to keep drilling yourself on basic content knowledge if most of your mistakes came in the form of misinterpreting complex questions or reading diagrams incorrectly.
 You would want to devote less of your time to reviewing biological terms and more of your time to doing real practice questions.